slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Ask questions.
 Closed-minded people focus more on being understood than on understanding others.
 They don’t want their ideas challenged and are typically frustrated that they can’t get the other person to agree with them.
 Open-minded people are more curious about why there is disagreement and understand that there is always the possibility that they might be biased and that it’s worth the little bit of time it takes to listen the other person’s views.
 - Question your assumptions: “What if I’m wrong about this?”.
 - Meditation makes you more mindful.
+There are many «yous».
+Like apps on a smartphone, different systems in your brain with different goals can take control at different times, which is why you can behave so inconsistently.
+Meditation can prevent hijacking.
+Over time, meditation can rewire your brain to be less reactive and allow you to thoughtfully respond to your feelings.

+> *"self awareness is the most attactive trait."
+-- Naval Ravikant*